Everything you need to know to plan a visit to Mtatsminda, including directions for the Tbilisi TV Tower hike.

 The cafe also serves bread snacks (khachapuri, lobiani, etc.) and cold drinks, all with a modest price tag.

-For something more substantial, you could try the restaurant on the upper level.
-(It’s quite flashy so maybe don’t come here after the hike!)
+For something more substantial, you could try one of the two restaurants on the upper level (they are quite flashy, so maybe don’t go there after the hike!).
 The third level is an event space.

 Mtatsminda Park & Tbilisi Ferris Wheel

 Majority of the plateau is taken up by Mtatsminda amusement park, a large complex of carnival rides, performance areas and concession stands.

 You might need a few shots of chacha before you jump on the Ferris Wheel (trust me), but the view from the top is breathtaking.
 It only costs a few GEL to ride – purchase coupons from the ticket booth first.